Saybrone/BackToTheFuture-wro2025-fe/README.md

   - Slow down when close.
   - Perform bypass maneuver if very close.

----
-## Robot Construction Guide <a class="anchor" id="robot-construction-guide-"></a>
-**Step 1: Assemble the steering system**
-- Print 3D models located in /models
-- Mount the GeekServo motor securely onto the chassis using screws or brackets.
-- Connect the steering axle to the servo using a suitable coupling or connector.
-- Ensure the servo mount is firmly fixed so it doesn’t wobble during operation.
-- Install the front steering hubs using a axle to secure them.
-- Make sure the steering arm moves freely and does not collide with the chassis.

-**Step 2: Assemble the powertrain**
-- The motor was mounted securely onto the chassis to ensure stability during operation.
-- The GA12-N20 DC motor is placed into the mount and attached firmly (using appropriate fastening components).
-- The motor output shaft is connected to an axle and gear mechanism to transmit rotation.
--
-**Step 3: Mount the electronics**
-- Attach the Li-ion battery underneath the EVN Alpha.
-- Place the EVN Alpha controller onto the chassis and secure it in position using appropriate fastening components.
-- Mount the MPU-6500 IMU on the back of EVN Alpha to make it stable during the challenges.
-- Install the OpenMV Cam RT1062 onto its holder and slightly tilt the camera downwards for improved line and obstacle detection.

-**Step 4: Attach the Wheels**
-- Attach the front wheels securely to the steering hubs using appropriate axles.
-- Install the rear wheels onto the driven axle that is connected to the motor.
-- Add spacers or equivalent components to keep the wheels properly fixed and aligned.

-**Step 5: Preparation for operation**
-- Ensure the chassis is stable and properly balanced.
-- Arrange cables so that they do not interfere with moving parts.

-**Step 6: Software setup**
-- Connect the controllers and sensors to a computer for programming.
-- Upload the control and vision codes located in /src
-- Verify that each component (motors, servos, camera, IMU) responds correctly.

 Here is the EVN Alpha control code, responsible for motor control, gyroscope-based stabilization, and coordination with the OpenMV camera
 ```ino
 #include <EVN.h>